-In 2020 Council adopted a new vision to set the tone for Kaipara District Council; Growing a better Kaipara".
-This builds the holistic wellbeing of our district; our social, economic, cultural and environmental wellbeing that will enable our district and our communities to thrive.
+In 2020 Kaipara District Council adopted a new vision, Growing a better Kaipara".
+This builds on the promise of our district's abundant wellbeing in our "Kaipara te Oranganui - Two Oceans, Two Harbours.
+It's our social, economic, cultural and environmental wellbeing that will enable our district and our communities to thrive.